Michigan deal bars LGBT discrimination in state adoptions

 Michigan, like most states, contracts with private agencies to place children from troubled homes with new families.
 The lawsuit alleged that the same-sex couples were turned away by Catholic Charities and Bethany Christian Services because they are gay.

-A 2015 Republican-enacted law says child-placement agencies are not required to provide services that conflict with their sincerely held religious beliefs.
-But the definition of services does not include those provided under a contract with the state Department of Health and Human Services, according to the settlement.
+A 2015 Republican-enacted law says child-placement agencies are not required to provide any services that conflict with their sincerely held religious beliefs.
+But the definition of services does not include those provided under a contract with the state Department of Health and Human Services, according to the suit and resulting settlement .

+The Becket Fund for Religious Liberty, which intervened in the case on behalf of St. Vincent Catholic Charities and others, accused Nessel and the ACLU of trying to stop the state from working with faith-based adoption agencies.

+“The result of that will be tragic,” said attorney Lori Windham.
+“Thousands of children will be kept from finding the loving homes they deserve.
+This settlement violates the state law protecting religious adoption agencies.”

-Two plaintiffs, Kristy and Dana Dumont of Dimondale near Lansing, issued a statement saying they are “so happy” for same-sex couples who are interested in fostering or adoption children.
+But two plaintiffs, Kristy and Dana Dumont of Dimondale near Lansing, issued a statement saying they were “so happy” for same-sex couples who are interested in fostering or adopting children.

 “We are hopeful that this will mean more families for children, especially those who have been waiting years for a family to adopt them,” they said.
 “And we can’t wait to welcome one of those children into our family.”

-The ACLU has said the suit was filed after the office of former GOP Attorney General Bill Schuette declined to speak to it about possible discrimination.
+The ACLU, which called the settlement a “victory” for nearly 12,000 children in foster care, has said the suit was filed after the office of former GOP Attorney General Bill Schuette declined to speak to it about possible discrimination.
 Nessel, who is gay, has criticized the law.
 As a private attorney, she successfully fought to overturn Michigan’s ban on gay marriage.

-As of 2015, Catholic Charities and Bethany Christian Services were on average doing 25 to 30 percent of the state’s foster care adoptions.
+As of February, Bethany Christian Services, Catholic Charities and St. Vincent were responsible for more than 1,600, or 12 percent, of the state’s 13,000-plus foster care and adoption cases, said state spokeswoman Bob Wheaton.

-Under the settlement, the state must enforce non-discrimination provisions in its contracts in cases where an agency accepts a referral but refuses to work with LGBT people interested in foster of adoption any of the children it has accepted.
+Under the settlement, the state must enforce non-discrimination provisions in its contracts in cases where agencies accept referrals but refuse to work with LGBT people interested in fostering or adopting any children they have accepted.
+Turning away otherwise potentially qualified LGBT individuals would be prohibited, as would refusal to provide orientation or training, perform a home study or process applications.

+In a 2017 court filing, St. Vincent Catholic Charities said it recruited more new families than seven of the eight other adoption agencies in the capital region, and seven of those agencies were willing to work with unmarried or same-sex couples.
+The agency said it would be unable to keep its adoption and foster programs going without the state contract.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.